 Pediatrician visits will also reinforce that your baby is getting enough to drink.
 Your doctor will check your child’s weight during every visit and will help ensure your baby’s nutritional needs are being met.

-Blind or visually impaired parents are perfectly capable of nourishing their children by breast or by bottle.
+Blind or visually impaired parents are perfectly capable of nourishing their children by breast or by the bottle.
 Finding the necessary information from your medical team, experimenting with products, and being prepared are key to successful feeding practice.